tuanchauict/iamtuna.org/docs/_posts/2020-10-25-extend-adb-to-make-app-debugging-easier.md

 comments: false
 category: Android
 tags: android debugging adb
+custom_excerpt: |
+  Exploring how to extend ADB to make app debugging easier.
+This involves using ADB for more than just basic commands, and integrating it with tools like dev menus, Facebook's Flipper, Stetho, or Hyperion to enhance the debugging experience...
 excerpt_separator: <!--more-->
 sticky: false
 hidden: false
 draft: false
 ---

 ADB is a useful and powerful tool to interact with an Android app or the whole Android device via the command line.
-However, ADB is still far away from a debug tool, therefore, usually, in a big app, we have to develop a UI tool called dev menu or something like that to interact, change the configuration, etc. We may use the other library like Facebook’s [Fillper](https://fbflipper.com/) or [Stetho](http://facebook.github.io/stetho/) or [Hyperion](https://github.com/willowtreeapps/Hyperion-Android), etc<!--more-->.
+However, ADB is still far away from a debug tool, therefore, usually, in a big app, we have to develop a UI tool called dev menu or something like that to interact, change the configuration, etc. We may use the other library like Facebook’s [Fillper](https://fbflipper.com/) or [Stetho](http://facebook.github.io/stetho/) or [Hyperion](https://github.com/willowtreeapps/Hyperion-Android), etc.

 In this writing, I would like to extend ADB to make development life easier.